Kyobinoyo/wallhack/README.md

 ## Example: How to make the shader visible in the Editor
 ![Alt text](pictures/1.png?raw=true "Example 1")

-## Example: Poiyomi-Toon Shader Settings
+## Example: Poiyomi-Toon Shader Settings for the Avatar
 ![Alt text](pictures/2.png?raw=true "Example 2")